Kingxukai/linux/Documentation/networking/rds.rst

 Overview
 ========

-This readme tries to provide some background on the hows and whys of RDS, and will hopefully help you find your way around the code.
+This readme tries to provide some background on the woke hows and whys of RDS, and will hopefully help you find your way around the woke code.

 In addition, please see this email about RDS origins: http://oss.oracle.com/pipermail/rds-devel/2007-November/000228.html